ooni/spec/backends/bk-005-ooni-run.md

 * **OONI Run descriptor URL** is the web resource from which the descriptor is retrieved.

-The high level workflow looks something like the following:
+The high level workflow looks like the following:

 ```mermaid
 sequenceDiagram
     actor CampaignOrganizer as Campagin Organizer